 - Moana went back to giving Disney Princessnote -centric movies the heroine's name in the title, and teaser trailers that featured one of the original songs.
 Fortunately, it still managed to break $240M domestically.
 Since it marks the first Disney "Princess" movie since The Princess and the Frog with a cast consisting mostly of performers of color, this also counts as an instance of breaking out of the Minority Show Ghetto.

 - Bridesmaids' aversion of this trope was a major factor in its success.
 A lot of the reviews praised it for being a female-centric comedy that wasn't a Strictly Formula rom-com, and apparently, a lot of moviegoers of both genders agreed.
 Female writers at Slate.com and other sites practically begged readers to buy tickets to convince studio execs to greenlight more female-driven scripts.

-- The Hunger Games received good reviews and hefty box office returns.
-In what the business calls a "four-quadrant" success (meaning it's popular with teen girls, teen boys, adult men and adult women), some 40% of opening-weekend viewers were guys.
+- The Hunger Games received good reviews and hefty box office returns, in what the film industry calls a "four-quadrant" success, meaning it's popular with teen girls, teen boys, adult men and adult women, with male viewers accounting for 40% of its opening weekend business.
 Its sequel, The Hunger Games: Catching Fire, was the top-grossing film of 2013 domestically, marking the first time in over forty years that a female-led film, and one without a male lead at that, topped the domestic box office.

 - Similarly, while Snow White and the Huntsman didn't get the good reviews, it did rake in the box office for a female-led action film and it demonstrated a larger crossover potential in its audience.
 Notably, however, much of the advertising campaign downplayed Snow White in favor of the Huntsman to try and attract an audience outside the Twilight crowd.
 Even so, the one-two punch of these two films have been reported to have Hollywood genuinely considering female-starring action films again.